 One day, that shotgun goes off for all of us.
 We aren’t promised a tomorrow.

-Question: What have you put off for years that you should start doing today?
+Tell me what you think: What have you put off for years that you should start doing today?
 To leave a comment, just click here.